 9. Even if Gentry could demonstrate that rocks containing Po-halos were created instantaneously, it would not demonstrate when the rocks were created.
 Instantaneous creation does not necessarily imply young age.

 At times Gentry seems to deliberately obscure or minimize the evidence against his claims.
 In the introduction at his website he states, "Have you heard that, decades later, this evidence still stands unrefuted by the scientific community?"
 Gentry declares that if claims by critics that Po halos formed in ways other than he asserts, "they would have passed peer review and been published in the open scientific literature... or have themselves been experimentally falsified."
 Yet as he knows, a number of rigorous, peer-reviewed scientific papers refuting his claims and supporting alternate explanations of Po formation have been published (as cited herein).
-Gentry's home page also declares: "Every question regarding the validity or implications of this polonium-halo evidence has been systematically dealt with, in our published reports and in various discussions with those holding differing views."
+Ironically, many of Gentry's own claims have not been published in peer reviewed literature, and when they have, strong rebuttals followed by both mainstream and creationist workers.
+Gentry's home page also boldly declares: "Every question regarding the validity or implications of this polonium-halo evidence has been systematically dealt with, in our published reports and in various discussions with those holding differing views."
 However, if one examines the page linked to the term "reports" one finds that they concentrate almost entirely on the physics of radio halos, and none substantially address let alone refute the geologic-setting evidence fatal to his claims.
 Andrew Snelling, a creationist geologist with "Answers in Genesis," bluntly stated that it is "wrong for Gentry to go on denying and rejecting the many impeccable observational evidences..."
 Snelling (2002) .
 Likewise, in reviewing evidence that many of the halos occur in intrusive dikes, Brown et al(1988) state: "...it would be safe to say that the majority of halo-containing minerals are younger than the host rock and therefore do not represent primordial material."

 Where Gentry briefly alludes to the problematic geologic evidence, he dismisses it as based on "uniformitarian assumptions" or suggests that God could have created complext features in rock instantaneously.
 However, even other creationists acknowledge that the evidence of intrusion and underlying fossil-bearing rocks does not depend on uniformitarian assumptions, and do invalidate his interpretations (Wise, 1989; Snelling, 2003, 2005, 2006; DeYoung, 2006; Walker, 2001).
 As to Gentry's suggestion about instantaneous creation of complext features (presumably even the fossils in surrounding rocks), such "appearance of age" arguments are reminiscent of pre-modern ideas that fossils might have been created directly by God to test humans -notions that even most creationists of today find far-fetched and unscientific (Snelling, 2003; Walker, 2001).
 Such arguments would also seem to imply a deceptive or mischievious God, and make it impossible to trust any empirical data.
 Furthermore, since Po-halos have been found in many different geologic strata from Precambrian through Mesozoic, Gentries reasoning would make a large portion of fossil-bearing rocks "primordial," which conflicts with not only extensive geologic evidence, but also virtually all young-earth/Flood models.